telerik/blazor-docs/components/gantt/gantt-tree/columns/menu.md

 ## Notes

-* Applying settings like `Lockable="false"` to a Gantt column takes precedence over the common settings applied in the `<GanttColumnMenuSettings>` and disables the above-mentioned functionality for the corresponding column.
+* The settings applied to a Gantt column take precedence over the settings applied to the Column Menu through the `<GanttColumnMenuSettings>` tag.
+For example, if you set `Lockable="false"` to a Gantt column and `Lockable="true"` to the Gantt Column Menu, the Frozen Columns functionality will be disabled.

 * When using the [Column Chooser Template]({%slug gantt-templates-column-chooser%}) or grouping the columns into [sections](#sections), add the `Title` parameter to all Gantt Columns.